mpstark/AIToolkit/README.md

 #### Behavior Tree

 The behavior tree controls all actions that the unit AI takes.
-The behavior tree of individual units can be replaced by providing a `NewBehaviorTreeRoot` in the `UnitAIOverrideDef` that contains a JSON representation of the tree.
+The behavior tree of individual units can be replaced by providing a `TreeRootName` in the `UnitAIOverrideDef`  along with a coorisponding `BehaviorNodeDef` that contains a JSON representation of the tree.
 An example tree is below.
 A way to dump existing trees to JSON is provided as well (described later).

 ```json
 {